capro-uio/capro-uio.github.io/content/about/_index.en.md

       Out staff has extensive knowledge in technical solutions for scientific work.

   - icon : ti-infinite # themify icon pack : https://themify.me/themify-icons
-    title : We bridge science and technology content : |
+    title : We bridge science & technology content : |
-      We work in the intersection of science &amp; technology.
+      We work in the intersection of science &amp; technology to provide cutting-edge solutions.
 ---